theCode-Breaker/bspwm-dotfiles/README.md

 # bspwm-dotfiles

 ### To install setup from scratch
-Make sure to create a backup of your ~/.config .
 I would recommend that you go through the script before executing it :)
 ```
 wget https://raw.githubusercontent.com/theCode-Breaker/bspwm-dotfiles/main/bspwm.sh
 bash bspwm.sh